 - Identify what customers need and want, and what their pain points are

 - Synthesize feedback and share it in a way that can inform the different areas of the business

-Collecting customer feedback is the most reliable way to understand where a product is performing well, and where there are gaps that are stalling growth.
-But all too often, customer feedback gets lost in a black hole, amassed but not synthesized; everyone in your organization may already be sold on the proposition that collecting feedback is incredibly important, but after the initial thrill of collecting responses from disparate polls, surveys, reviews, and interviews, the work of translating insight into action can fall flat.
-That’s where a VoC program enters.
+Collecting customer feedback is the most reliable way to understand where a product is performing well, and where there are gaps stalling growth.
+But all too often, customer feedback gets lost in a black hole, amassed but not synthesized.
+Everyone in your organization may already be sold on the proposition that collecting feedback is incredibly important, but after the initial thrill of gathering responses from disparate polls, surveys, reviews, and interviews, the work of translating insight into action can fall flat.
+That’s where a VoC program comes in.

 - Set the vision: A VoC program aligns an entire organization around a maniacal focus on the customer.
 The first step is to welcome feedback at every turn.
 Make feedback collection a part of every team’s mandate, and make it exceedingly simple for customers to provide feedback in the product and beyond.

 - Prioritize: Not all feedback is created equal, nor should it be treated as such.
 Just because a company embraces feedback, doesn’t mean its customer success managers have to react to every gripe or suggestion that comes their way.
 Choose a tool that helps the organization understand how common certain feedback is, how important it is to the customer, and how prepared the team is to act on it.

 - Close the loop: Finally, successful VoC initiatives include a feedback loop that includes customers who have provided input to the brand.
 It acknowledges customers have been heard and conveys how the organization is planning to address their concerns.